EvanMcGorty/expression-evaluator/README.md

 - an object of type "t" can be passed for a t* or t&.
 - (currently) passed objects will not be implicitly upcast or copy/move converted to the type in the function signature.

-# using the evaluator library overview
+## using the evaluator library
-todo: start this section

-## specifics of writing c++
-todo: start this section

-## specifics of using the interpreter
-todo: start this section
+the project wiki page on github will contain all documentation